 18. After enrollment, how soon can I access a course?

 Once registered for an online course, two things must occur before you will be able to access your course.
-MLC Network Services needs to create a user account for you and your course instructor needs to make the course available to students.
+MLC IT Services needs to create a user account for you and your course instructor needs to make the course available to students.
 About a week before the start of the course your account will be created.
 Several days before the start of the course your course instructor will send you information on how to access your course online.
 Instructors also have the capability to grant student access to limited portions of the course at any time.

 19. How much does it cost to take an online course?